catherinepope/papermod/content/workshops/resources/writing-a-narrative-cv-leiden.md

 To participate fully in the activities, please bring:

 - **Your research history:** A copy of your traditional academic CV, publication list, and notes on activities not typically included (e.g., peer review, mentoring, committee work, public engagement, even organisation).
-- **A project idea:** You just need a general sense of the project aims.
-We're only covering the narrative CV, not the full proposal.
+- **Details of your project idea:** This is to ensure you're including the most relevant examples in your narrative CV.
 - **Writing tools:** A laptop/tablet with your preferred writing app and screen space to view workshop materials alongside your writing.

 ### Questions?